-To explore work, and practice with arithmetic boards helps youngsters memorize and carry simple operations, which is crucial to advance in math.
+Explore work, and practice with arithmetic boards helps youngsters memorize and carry out simple operations, which is crucial to advance in math.

 Montessori calendars are not the best fit in terms of math, but they can be playful and exercise digits, too.

 In the spirit of Montessori, besides the amazing tools listed above, the best way to learn is through nature and counting collections of seashells or pebbles as a hands-on summer activity.